Cheapest States for Life & Health Insurance License in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends in education and licensing fees.
+The following table categorizes states into cost tiers based on general trends observed in the insurance training industry:

 Bottom Line